 Dentist Claims Cocaine Usage is a Valid Defense

-The next morning he awoke in jail to learn they charged him with assaulting the jailer.
+The next morning Turner awoke in jail to learn they charged him with assaulting the jailer.
 After leaving the dentist’s office, Turner said he recalled nothing.

 When he served in World War I, the enemy had gassed his troop in France.
 He noted his health had been delicate ever since that event.
 During court, the dentist theorized the drug must have “unbalanced” the veteran.
 Two other physicians agreed.
 The jury acquitted Turner because he was under the influence.